krishnah1/krishnah1/README.md

 - 📫 How to reach me **Krishnabsetty@gmail.com**

-- ⚡ Fun fact ** There are only 10 types of people in the world: those who understand binary, and those who don't.**
+- ⚡ Fun fact "There are only 10 types of people in the world: those who understand binary, and those who don't."

 <h3 align="left">Connect with me:</h3>
 <p align="left">